 Impacted Canine Treatment at Los Angeles Center for Oral & Maxillofacial Surgery

-If your child requires care for impacted teeth, you can rest assured that they are in good hands at our offices in Los Angeles, CA, and Bakersfield, CA. Our oral surgeons and on-site anesthesiologist are trained in pediatric care, and they work hard to ensure your child feels comfortable and ready for their procedure.
+If your child requires care for impacted teeth, you can rest assured that they are in good hands at our office in Los Angeles, CA. Our oral surgeons and on-site anesthesiologist are trained in pediatric care, and they work hard to ensure your child feels comfortable and ready for their procedure.
 To learn more about impacted canine treatments at our practice, or to schedule a consultation, feel free to contact our office.